ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/ios/security/securing-ios-applications.md

+Securing iOS applications
 ---

-title: "Securing iOS applications"
-weight: 10
-description: "This section describes the design decisions associated with securing applications on iOS endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with securing applications on iOS endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Mobile Application Management (MAM) in Intune enables configuration of managed applications within an iOS device.
 Managed applications enclose organisation applications within an application bubble.
 This bubble prevents accidental data spillage by preventing cutting and pasting, as well as enabling data sharing within the application bubble.